ecaas/editor_intro/README.md

 ## Why do I use Atom?
 - ...
-Version control with Git is easy
+Version control with Git is very easy
 - ...
 I have everything I need in one place (project folder, editor, terminal..)
 - ...
 It is easy to install useful tools
 - ...
 I can easily edit files on the servers/HPCs